Trevor Wittman

 Trevor Wittman (born March 5, 1974) is an American boxing and mixed martial arts coach.
+He is the founder of ONX Sports, a combat sports equipment company based in Golden, Colorado.

 Training career

-Compelled to retire from boxing after being diagnosed with a hyperinflated lung, Wittman transitioned to training boxers in the Denver metropolitan area.
+Compelled to retire from boxing at 21 years old after being diagnosed with a hyperinflated lung, Wittman transitioned to training boxers in the Denver metropolitan area.
 He founded T's K.O.
 Fight Club in Wheat Ridge, Colorado in March 1998.
 The business broadened its scope to include other combat sports such as mixed martial arts, eventually resulting in Wittman closing T's K.O.
 Fight Club and establishing the Grudge Training Center facility in Wheat Ridge in 2009.
 Grudge relocated to Arvada, Colorado in 2013.
 Having developed experience working with and making training equipment for fighters, in 2015 Wittman founded ONX Sports, a combat sports equipment company.
 To focus more attention on ONX Sports, Wittman closed down Grudge in November 2016, though he continues to train a few select fighters, including Rose Namajunas, Justin Gaethje, and Kamaru Usman.

 Personal life

 Wittman wrestled at Berlin High School, after which he moved to New Jersey, then to Colorado, where he attended the Colorado Institute of Art.
-Wittman married wife Christina in 2005, and has a son and a daughter.
+Wittman married his wife Christina in 2005, and has a son and a daughter.

+In 2021, it was reported that Wittman was diagnosed with Dupuytren's contracture, limiting his mobility.
+He has also lived with benign paroxysmal positional vertigo.